andgordio/mockupless/docs/Courses/InteractionBasics/Course-project/core.md

   (<a href='https://codepen.io/andgordy'>@andgordy</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

-The prototype already has a number of assumptions to test: are users comfortable navigating forth-and-back around the restaurants’ details pages?
-Are there some parts of the reservation form that users find confusing?
-Do they go to Reservations right after placing one to see the confirmation, etc?
-This can help you identify some basic patterns, fix some issues that appear at the very basic level and prioritize features you plan to add to the prototype next.
+The prototype already has a number of assumptions to test: are users comfortable navigating the restaurants’ details pages?
+Are there parts of the reservation form that users find confusing?
+Do they go to *Reservations* to see the confirmation right after placing a reservation?
+Answers to these questions can help you identify basic patterns, fix issues and prioritize features you plan to add to the prototype next.

-When you feel comfortable with the core flow you can start adding details and secondary flows.
-Some of those are explore in the next article.
+When you feel comfortable with the core flow, you can start adding details and secondary flows.
+Some of those are explored in the next article.